whizzml/examples/automl/readme.md

      bigmler whizzml --package-dir=automl

-That will create all necessary library and script resources for you.
+That will create both the AutoML library and script resources for you.
 Please, make sure to execute the command above in the repository's top level directory, *not* in [automl](./).